How to Reset AutoPlay Settings in Windows 11

 Advanced Registry and Policy Fixes

-reg delete "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers" /fYou can also check the registry path at 🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers to ensure no restrictive policies are blocking the feature.
+reg delete "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers" /fYou can also check the registry path at 🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers to make sure no strict policies are blocking the feature.

 Summary